Response Route HTTP(S)

 Note: You can use header Set-Cookie to write cookies.

-Since we are practically at the end of the profile in the Response, an evaluation of the response is only possible to a limited extent here, but you can define the expected content of the response via (17).
+Since we are practically at the end of the profile in the Response Route, an evaluation of the response is only possible to a limited extent here, but you can define the expected content of the response via (17).

-If the profile has an Input Agent "HTTP", option (18) can be used to return the response to the external client that sent the initial request to the profile.
+If the profile has an HTTP(S) Input Agent, option (18) can be used to return the response to the external client that sent the initial request to the profile.

 Retries